techidaily/site-windows11/source/_posts/time-travel-tech-windows-7-product-key-for-11-activation.md

  There are a couple of reasons why using a Windows 7 key to activate Windows 11 makes sense.
 The first one is that if you're a long-time Windows user, you might already have one.
 You could have a perfectly usable key sitting forgotten on an old PC, saving you time and effort.

- You can reuse Windows activation keys on a different computer as long as it isn't a key for an[OEM version](https://www.makeuseof.com/tag/oem-products-cheaper-makeuseof-explains/) .
+ You can reuse Windows activation keys on a different computer as long as it isn't a key for an [OEM version](https://www.makeuseof.com/tag/oem-products-cheaper-makeuseof-explains/) .
 OEM software is generally tied to the hardware it comes with.

  But even if you don't already have an old Windows 7 key to hand, buying a new one will almost certainly be cheaper than buying a Windows 11 key.
 You should be able to find one for a couple of dollars.